What is Birth Injury Malpractice?

 - Administration of improper medications during pregnancy and/or delivery

-- Failure to monitor fetus and respond to fetal distress
+- Failure to monitor the fetus and respond to fetal distress

 - Abnormal presentation, including shoulder dystocia